pengzhengyi/learn-peps/README.md

 My reading for PEPs will be put inside the `peps` folder.
 Each PEP will have its own directory named with its PEP index, for example, PEP1.

-Inside the `peps` folder, there will also be a `.template` serving as the template for each PEP directory.

 A PEP directory will have the following structure: